techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 This article is composed of the following sections:

 * Introduction to Python and Django
-* Introduction to Vue.js and Vue.js features
+* Introduction to Vue.js and Vue.js Features
-* Bootstrapping the back-end project
+* Bootstrapping the Back-End Project
-* Bootstrapping the front-end project
+* Bootstrapping the Front-End Project
 * Introduction to JSON Web Tokens
 * Integrating Django with Auth0
-* Integrating Auth0 with The Vue.js Front-end
+* Integrating Auth0 with Vue.js
-* Conclusion and next steps
+* Conclusion and Next Steps

 ## Introduction to Python and Django